-Vegan Pasta Market - Key Research Findings
+Vegan Pasta Market Overview

 - The penetration of organic vegan pasta is relatively low than the conventional variants.
 However, among vegan products that are available in the market, the organic certified vegan pasta is consumed more than the conventional one.